Plank theorems and their applications: a survey

-Recall from \cref{sec:discrete} the definition of a lattice of $\R^n$.
+Recall from \cref{sec:complete} the definition of a lattice of $\R^n$.
 Geometrically, a lattice can be thought of as a regular paving of Euclidean space.
 The study of lattices connects convex geometry and number theory.
 For instance, Ball \cite{ballball} saw a link between sphere packings and Bang's lemma after working on his plank theorems.
-This allowed him to obtain the asymptotically best lower bound on the density of sphere packings in $\R^n$, which has only been improved by a constant factor since then \cite{venk}.
+This allowed him to obtain the asymptotically best lower bound on the density of sphere packings in $\R^n$ at the time.
+This has subsequently been improved by a constant factor in large dimensions \cite{venk} and, very recently, by a factor of $\log n$ \cite{impballs} and of $n$ \cite{newbd}.
 But what is of particular interest to us is his novel approach rather than the exact expression for the lower bound itself, so we shall describe it now.

-A \textit{sphere packing in $\R^n$} is a family of balls of the same radius in $\R^n$ with centers on the coordinates of a lattice and with disjoint interiors, and its \textit{density} is the proportion of space covered by this sphere packing.
-A classical result of Minkowski says that for all $n$, we can find a sphere packing in $\R^n$ with density at least $2^{1-n}\zeta(n)$, where $\zeta(\cdot)$ is Riemann's zeta function, but you can think of $\zeta(n)$ as some term tending to $1$ from above with $n$.
-The best lower bound for a long time was a result of Davenport and Rogers and indicated a lower bound of roughly $1,68\cdot n2^{-n}$.
-Here is Ball's improvement on the lower bound.
+Many of the upper bounds on sphere packing densities are obtained via a \textit{lattice packing in $\R^n$}, namely a family of balls of the same radius in $\R^n$ with centers on the coordinates of a lattice and with disjoint interiors.
+Its \textit{density} is the proportion of space covered by this lattice packing.
+A classical result of Minkowski (see \cite{hlawka}) says that for all $n$, we can find a sphere packing in $\R^n$ with density at least $2^{1-n}\zeta(n)$, where $\zeta(n)=\sum_{k=1}^\infty k^{-n}$ is the Riemann zeta function, but you can think of $\zeta(n)$ as some term tending to $1$ from above with $n$.
+The best result for a long time was from Davenport and Rogers \cite{DR} and indicated a lower bound of roughly $1,68\cdot n2^{-n}$.
+Here is Ball's improvement to this lower bound.

 \begin{thm} For all $n\geq 1$, there exists a sphere packing in $\R^n$ having density greater than or equal to $2(n-1)2^{-n}\zeta(n)$. \end{thm}